apollo-elements/apollo-elements/docs/guides/getting-started/migrating/index.webc.md

 ---
+title: Migrating
+eleventyNavigation:
+  order: 50
+permalink: /guides/getting-started/migrating/index.html
 description: How to update your Apollo Elements 2 app to Apollo Elements 3
 ---

-# Getting Started >> Migrating || 50
+# Migrating

 > Migrating from Apollo Client 2?
-See the [previous migration guide](./apollo-client-2/)
+See the [previous migration
+> guide](./apollo-client-2/)

 ## From `@apollo-elements/components` 1.x

 Version 2 Removes `variables` and `trigger` named slots from `<apollo-mutation>`, replacing them with a single anonymous slot.
 This gives users more control over their mutation components.

 The previous named-slot-based API assumed that the user wanted the trigger to appear in the DOM after the variable-inputs, but this isn't always what the user wants.
 Users also had to make their inputs and triggers direct children of the mutation element - it would not work if they nested them in `<label>` or `<header>` elements, for example.

 Instead of using `slot="variable"` add a `data-variable` attribute to any input-like element that represents a variable, e.g. `<input data-variable="varName"\>` would represent the value of the `varName` variable.

 Similarly, to assign a button-like element as the trigger, add a `trigger` attribute to it.

 Version 2 also removes the protected `trigger` and `button` accessors, and replaces them with `triggers` and `buttons`, which return `NodeList`s.

 <article class="before-after">